 - Prepare training budget for department or organization.

-Training Managers with little to no experience tend to make between $55850 and $75900 while the more experienced ones make over $135480 per year.
+Training Managers with little to no experience tend to make between $63600 and $83160 while the more experienced ones can earn over $149010 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Training Manager is to move to a higher paying state like NY.
-Right now, the highest paying states for Training Managers are NY, DC, NJ, MA and CA.
+One of the easiest ways to increase your salary as a Training and Development Manager is to move to a higher paying state like NJ.
+Right now, the highest paying states for Training Managers are NJ, NY, DC, WA and VA.

-3 other factors that can increase your salary as A Training Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Training and Development Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Training Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Training Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons